nano80126/elecrawler/README.md

 # electron-lyric

-Lyric crawler width build by electron
+this is a lyric crawler build by electron

 ### Language